-UTIs therapeutics currently exhibits a proliferating pipeline with 40 drug candidates, according to P&S Market Research
+UTIs therapeutics currently exhibits a proliferating pipeline with 40 drug candidates, according to P&S Intelligence

 Urinary tract infection (UTI) refer to a common bacterial infection disease, that occurs in either a community or healthcare setting.
 Clinically, UTIs are categorized as uncomplicated and complicated.
 Uncomplicated UTIs typically occur in a healthy adult non-pregnant woman and have no structural or neurological urinary tract abnormalities; these infections are differentiated into cystitis and pyelonephritis.